 - 1 tablespoon kosher salt plus more to taste

 - 3 tablespoons unsalted butter

 - 2 tablespoons fresh parsley minced

-- Place potatoes in large saucepan, and cover with COLD water.
-Season with the water with 1 tablespoon of salt.
+- Place the potatoes in a large saucepan, and cover with COLD water.
+Season the water with 1 tablespoon of kosher salt.

 - Cover the saucepan and over high heat, bring the water to a rapid boil.
-Remove the lid from the saucepan and reduce heat to medium and cook until the potatoes are tender, about 15-18 minutes.
+Once boiling, remove the lid from the saucepan and reduce heat to medium and cook until the potatoes are tender about 15-18 minutes.
 A pairing knife should easily pierce the potatoes fully.

-- Once potatoes are tender, drain and then immediately return potatoes to saucepan.
-Place over low heat for 1-2 minutes, to absorb any water remaining on potatoes.
+- Once the potatoes are tender, drain them, and then immediately return the potatoes to the hot saucepan.
+Place over low heat for 1-2 minutes, to absorb any water remaining on the potatoes.

-- Turn off heat and add in butter and parsley and toss to combine.
+- Turn off the heat, add in butter and parsley, and toss to combine.
 Taste and add salt if necessary.
+Serve warm.